Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 No configuration was performed manually.
 Automating server configuration in this way has many advantages, such as:

-- Consistency: Human error
+- Consistency: Simple-to-complex server configurations are consistently deployed each time
-- Efficiency: Complex server configurations | reproduction of environments and applications
+- Efficiency: Easily-run Ansible playbooks reduce the effort required to build environments and set up applications
 - Simplicity: Users can get up to speed and be productive quickly with the tool